open-source-platform-base/open-source-platform-base.github.io/index.md

 <!-- ## Challenge overview -->
 <!--
 <div style="text-align: justify">

-Towards building a community of accessibility research in computer vision conferences, we will introduce a relevant machine perception challenge with synthetic and real-world benchmarks.
+Towards building a community of accessibility research in computer vision conferences, we introduce a computer vision challenge with synthetic and real-world benchmarks.
 The challenge (based on our ICCV’21 paper, <a href="https://openaccess.thecvf.com/content/ICCV2021/papers/Zhang_X-World_Accessibility_Vision_and_Autonomy_Meet_ICCV_2021_paper.pdf">bit.ly/2X8sYoX</a>) will be used to benchmark various computer vision tasks when comparing new and established methods for fine-grained perception of tasks relevant to people with disabilities.
 The challenge is designed in the spirit of various other vision challenges that help advance the state-of-the-art of computer vision for autonomous systems, e.g., in robust vision (CVPR’21), human action recognition trajectory forecasting (CVPR’21), etc. Examples from the simulation environment and challenge can be seen below (as well as the final page of this proposal).
 We aim to use the challenge, together with a broad panel of speakers to uncover research opportunities and broadly spark the interest of computer vision and AI researchers working on more inclusive visual reasoning models in the future.
  </div>
 <div class = "center">
     <img alt="fig1" src="pics/fig1.svg" >